 Sexual Harassment in Nursing And Healthcare

 Sexual harassment in the workplace is any unwanted or unwelcome behavior of sexual nature that is offensive to the person involved and causes that person to be threatened, humiliated, and embarrassed.
 Sexual harassment is more frequent in certain professions, especially nursing and the healthcare field.
 For example, many nurses throughout their career will likely experience unwanted approaches, inappropriate comments or jokes, or even physical contact.

 The rate at which nurses are sexually harassed throughout their careers is high.
 They are sexually harassed by patients, patients’ families, physicians, and other coworkers.
 It’s affecting their mental, physical, emotional, social, and psychological health.
 Nurses should feel safe and comfortable in their work environment and shouldn’t fear reporting these types of inappropriate incidents.

-With offices in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA the experienced sexual harassment lawyers at McOmber McOmber & Luber, P.C. help nurses throughout New Jersey that have been the victim of harassment at work.
+With offices in Newark, NJ, Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA the experienced sexual harassment lawyers at McOmber McOmber & Luber, P.C. help nurses throughout New Jersey that have been the victim of harassment at work.